 Integrated Management Systems for Growth

-Considered one of the best NetSuite alternatives, Cin7 is a powerful IMS solution with multiple platforms for optimal performance.
-We help small, medium, and large businesses centralize their management and keep data flowing in real time—so you can scale faster and grow revenue without the chaos.
+Considered one of the best NetSuite alternatives, Cin7 is a powerful IMS built for product businesses that need real results rather than a bloated software.
+We help small, medium, and growing businesses centralize inventory, orders, and warehouse workflows, and keep data flowing in real time across 700+ integrations—so you can scale faster and grow revenue without the chaos.

 Plus, an integrated management and point of sale (POS) system is vital to keeping your inventory, sales, and order fulfillment running smoothly.
 And let's be honest—that can make or break a business.